The British Tapestry Group Annual General Meeting was held on Saturday 14 October 2023 at 4PM BST (GMT+1) via Zoom.

 About the BTG Where can I learn?
 Join the BTG

-Artist of the day: Gillian Morris
+Artist of the day: Eleonora Budden

 Back to top